Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ### Secret
   A secret is the fundamental resource within Azure KeyVault.
 From a developer's perspective, Key Vault APIs accept and return secret values as strings.
 In addition to the secret data, the following attributes may be specified:
 * expires: Identifies the expiration time on or after which the secret data should not be retrieved.
-* nbf: Identifies the time after which the secret will be active.
+* not_before: Identifies the time after which the secret will be active.
 * enabled: Specifies whether the secret data can be retrieved.
 * created: Indicates when this version of the secret was created.(read-only)
 * updated: Indicates when this version of the secret was updated.(read-only)